itzkavishka/awesome-piracy/Readme.md

 ## Mobile Apps

-- [AdAway](https://adaway.org/) An open-source ad blocker for Android using the hosts file.
-It needs ROOT access
 - [NewPipe](https://newpipe.net/) The original YouTube experience without annoying ads and questionable permissions
 - [NewPipe x SponsorBlock x Return YouTube Dislike](https://github.com/polymorphicshade/NewPipe) A fork of NewPipe with SponsorBlock and Return YouTube Dislike functionality.
 - [nzb360](http://nzb360.com/) :star2: nzb360 is a full-featured NZB manager that focuses on providing the best experience possible for controlling all of your Usenet needs.